 Stand Up Paddleboards

-Stand Up Paddle Boards (SUP) are a good way to relax while out on the water.
-Whether you're out to explore or want to work your muscles, paddleboarding has got you covered.
+Stand Up Paddle Boards (SUPs) are a good way to relax while out on the water.
+It’s fun, good exercise, and most importantly, it’s easy for anyone to learn.
 All you need are some basic SUP gear and techniques.

 Paddle: Our boards come with a standard paddle.
 The shaft is angled at the end to make paddling while standing more efficient.
 Check out our other paddles if you would like to check out our other options.
-From one-piece paddles to adjustable, fiberglass to carbon fiber, we've got you covered.
+You can always upgrade to the lighter Carbon Fiber paddle for a more extended paddle out.

-Leash: A leash will keep you tethered to your board, keeping it close by should you fall off.
+Leash: A coiled leash also comes in the package and it will keep you tethered to your board, keeping it close by should you fall off.
 A stand up paddleboard is a large flotation device, so keeping it attached is good for your safety.
 We have a large stock of leashes should you need to replace yours.